 It depends on what kind of stylist you want to be.

 You definitely don’t have to go to school for it, but it can’t hurt.

 A lot of the stylists I know were models or fashion bloggers beforehand and gained recognition that way before becoming stylists.

 You can try applying in a Fashion Institute, they would help you know the nitty gritty in styling, clothes, color combinations, textures, etc. You can also start building up your portfolio after, then look for jobs that has to do with styling.
-Or you can promote your styling techniques through a DIY blog or a fashion blog :)posted over 1 year ago
+Or you can promote your styling techniques through a DIY blog or a fashion blog :)posted almost 2 years ago

 Wow!
 Thanks for all the help ladies!
 I would love to know more.
-Hope you can share what you know about styling people here (so I don’t have to attend school for that LOL) :Pposted over 1 year ago
+Hope you can share what you know about styling people here (so I don’t have to attend school for that LOL) :Pposted almost 2 years ago

 landing a job as a stylist probably depends 100% on connections and how you put yourself out there. gain experience, give yourself public recognition (i.e. an online lookbook/CV? business cards? widely recognized fashion blog?), and never lose contacts.

 before you make any money from it, you could probably intern or volunteer for other stylists. if you do a good job, maybe they could recommend you for other work, or even just hire you as an assistant. there’s a lot of different types of jobs you could work that would give you some similar experience—i.e. helping photographers for various photoshoots, helping makeup artists, offering services as a personal shopper, etc. just give people a chance to see that you are on top of current trends, have impeccable taste, etc.